didi/LogicFlow/sites/docs/docs/api/detail/index.en-US.md

 | :----- | :----- | :--- | :----- | :------ |
 | nodeId | String | ✅   | -      | Node id |

-## getNodeOutgoingNode
+### getNodeOutgoingNode

-Get all the next-level nodes of the node
+Get all the next-level nodes of the node.

 ```jsx | pure
 getNodeOutgoingNode(nodeId: string): BaseNodeModel[]